daegalus/csrd/content.en/04-genres/01-fantasy.md

 | Warrior mage | Warrior flavored with magic    |
 | Bard         | Speaker                        |

-## Basic Creatures And Npcs For A Fantasy Game
+## Basic Creatures And NPCs For A Fantasy Game

 * **Bat:** level 1
 * **Dog:** level 2, perception as level 3